 Mental Prep for Long Desert Days

-The desert tests your mind as much as your body.
-For example, one night, alone under a starry sky, I doubted I’d finish.
+One night under a starry sky, I doubted I’d finish.
 To stay strong:

 - Set small goals: Focus on the next 10 miles, not the whole trip.